History of GCU

 The Beginning as Grand Canyon College

 Grand Canyon College was chartered on Aug.
-1, 1949, with 16 faculty and approximately 100 students in Prescott, AZ.
+1, 1949, with 16 faculty and approximately 100 students in Prescott, Arizona.
 In 1951, the college relocated to a 90-acre tract in West Phoenix and was accredited in 1968 by the Commission on Institutions of Higher Education.
 Established as a Baptist-affiliated institution with an emphasis on religious studies, the school initially offered bachelor’s programs in education.
 Programs expanded to include the sciences, nursing, business, music and fine arts.
 It was during this time when the college started to develop a reputation for producing effective teachers, nurses and healthcare professionals in the Southwest.

 Returning to Historical Roots